andrewhead/jsoup-1.4/README.md

 Import this as a Maven project in IntelliJ.
 Add a JAR artifact for this project using [these instructions](https://stackoverflow.com/questions/1082580/how-to-build-jars-from-intellij-properly).
 Then build the JAR artifact.
+You should be using JDK 1.6 to compile the JAR.
+I tried building it with JDK 1.8, and it failed.

 ## Test that it works with Java 1.4